UBC-STAT/stat-201/docs/syllabus-page.md

 the readings).
 The second midterm will <em>focus</em> on Weeks 6, 7, and 8 (i.e.,
 Worksheets/Tutorials 1, 2, 3, and 4, plus
 the readings), however, the content is cumulative as the concepts are dependent.
-- **Final Exam:** The final exam will be a two-hour exam and it will cover the material of the entire course.
+- **Final Exam:** The final exam will be a 90-minute exam and it will cover the material of the entire course.
 Notwithstanding the grading weights <a href="#course-breakdown">above</a>, students must pass the final exam to pass the course.